Colchester Institute Skip To Main Content

 • Our staff understand that learners and apprentices may not always feel able or know how to tell someone that they are being abused.
 This may be because they are embarrassed, scared or do not recognise they are experiencing abuse, either at home or out in the community.

-• Our staff will always reassure learners and apprentices who report abuse that they are taken seriously and that they will be supported and kept safe.
-We will never make a learner feel ashamed for reporting abuse, nor make them feel they are causing a problem.
+• Our staff will always reassure learners and apprentices who report abuse or concerns that they are taken seriously and that they will be supported and kept safe.
+We will never make a learner feel ashamed for making a report, raising a concern, nor make them feel they are causing a problem.

 8. Learners and apprentices potentially at greater risk from harm